dev-nayandas/frontend-tutorial/README.md

-// provide data  necessary   child
+// provide data to necessary   child
   /* eslint-disable no-unused-vars */
 import { useState } from "react";
 import { MovieContext } from "./context";